 Les Allen was a member of Tottenham’s ‘Double’ winning team providing vital goals alongside Bobby Smith.
 The arrival of Jimmy Greaves restricted his chances at Spurs and in 1965 he was transferred to Rangers where he became part of the successful Rangers team which won the League Cup while in the 3rd Division and then won back to back promotions to rise to the 1st Division for the first time in 1968.
 Allen went on to manage Rangers and his son Clive also played for the Loftus Road club before moving on to Arsenal and Crystal Palace and back to Rangers from whom he was transferred to Tottenham in 1984.
 Season 1986-87 was a tremendous season for Allen at Tottenham when he set a new club record of 49 League and Cup goals in the season.
 After retiring he returned to White Hart Lane as a coach for many years working closely with Harry Redknapp until his departure last summer.

 Terry Venables played for Tottenham from 1966 until 1969 and won the FA Cup in 1967.
 He left for Queen’s Park Rangers and eventually returned to Loftus Road as manager in 1980.
 He took the 2nd Division club to the 1982 FA Cup Final where they lost 1 – 0 in a replay to Tottenham.
-After leaving to manage Barcelona he returned to England as manager of Spurs taking them to FA Cup success in 1991 and linked up with Alan Sugar to rescue the club from its financial problems.
+After leaving to manage Barcelona he returned to England as manager of Spurs in November, 1987.
+His first match in charge was against Liverpool at White Hart Lane.
+Venables took Spurs to FA Cup success in 1991 and linked up with Alan Sugar to rescue the club from its financial problems.
 He became Chief Executive but still had a say in team management but left Tottenham after an acrimonious fall-out with Sugar.

 Gerry Francis was both a player and manager with Queen’s Park Rangers.
 He resigned as manager at Loftus Road in October, 1994 and was appointed at White Hart Lane at the beginning of November.
 He took over a struggling team which lacked defensive resolve under Ossie Ardiles and turned it into a team which could defend and also benefit from the attacking play of Teddy Sheringham and Jurgen Klinsmann.
 They reached the FA Cup semi-final but lost to Everton.
 The departure of Klinsmann the following summer was a loss to the team which never regained the level of consistency and play achieved in that first season under Francis.
 After three years Francis resigned in November, 1997.